Penfore/Penfore/README.md

 ---

-**Always learning, always building.** Open to collaboration and contributions
+**Always learning, always building.** Open to collaboration and contributions.

 I'm a **Software Developer** from Brazil with experience in **Mobile and Web Development**.
 Currently, I work professionally with **Flutter**, **Angular** and **.NET**, and I'm building a strong portfolio in **Mobile (Flutter, Kotlin, Swift)** and **Ruby on Rails**.